 The progress of the Consultation Forum for Sustainable Energy in the Defence and Security Sector (CF SEDSS) was acknowledged in the June 2019 Council Conclusions on Security and Defence in the context of the EU Global Strategy where the Council of the EU (Ministers of Foreign Affairs and Ministers of Defence) welcomed all progress achieved and expressed expectations for the next phase.

 The Council invited the EU Member States, the European External Action Service (EEAS), the European Commission and the European Defence Agency (EDA) “to develop concrete solutions within the defence sector for safe and sustainable energy models…” and called “for strengthening cooperation in tackling energy security challenges, including via energy efficiency, renewable energy solutions and the protection of critical energy infrastructure”.

 Building on such call as well as on the achievements of the first (2015-2017) and second (2017-2019) phases of the Consultation Forum, the third phase was launched on 1st October 2019.
-The project is funded by the European Union’s (EU) horizon 2020 research and innovation programme and will run over a period of four years until 30 September 2023.
+The project is funded by the European Union’s (EU) horizon 2020 research and innovation programme and will run until 30 September 2023.